FRENCH FOR 'BEETLE LICKER.'

 ENGLISH FOR 'THAT WEIRD ART THING THAT HAPPENS ON THE INTERNET.'

-On Monday night, June 27th, in a basement on Madison St. in the Heritage Hill area of Grand Rapids something weird happened.
+On a Monday night in June 2016, in a basement on Madison St. in the Heritage Hill area of Grand Rapids something weird happened.
 Steve (the husband) invited me to something he affectionately calls Beetle Licker.
 It was an art show, officially Briseur Coleoptere Gallery’s #BASEMENT exhibition.
 A one-night-only, mostly-experienced-online art show, technically open to the public, if you could find it.

 The featured artists included Case Michielsen, Cory VanderZwaag, Nicholas Szymanski, and Steven Rainey; four fine-art-educated, late 20 / early 30 something white dudes from Michigan.
 So what was different about this show?
 Why did it matter?
 For starters, it was awesome, considering the work was installed in a basement over the course of only a few hours and was made only from found / salvaged materials, the results were both beautiful and thought provoking.
 Other than that, everything about it was different than the traditional gallery and museum events I typically see in Grand Rapids.
 Instead of promoting a white-cube style exhibition months in advance, exhibiting a body of work rooted in conceptual dogma that is also a triumph of technical achievement, or elevating the artists as genius-types the Beetle Licker guys posted the date / time of the exhibition only a few weeks out, they were intentionally vague about the content of the event, and then they plastered their Instagram and Facebook accounts with photographs, videos, time-lapses, and visual interpretations (think glitches or extreme close-up photos) of the work during a two-hour window.
 You could come if you knew where to find the event, but you'd better have been willing to join in the post-a-palooza.